2023 NatureScape Broward Emerald Award deadline extended to

 How It Works

 Round Two - Judges score landscapes and select award winners.
-Award-winning landscapes typically have mostly local-native vegetation supporting local and migratory wildlife, ecological features such as littoral planting at water's edge, rain gardens.
+Award-winning landscapes typically have mostly local-native vegetation supporting local and migratory wildlife, ecological features such as littoral planting at water's edge and rain gardens.

 Categories